microsoft/CFU/Documentation/CFU-Driver/cfu-driver.md

    - For the multiple package approach, update the extension INF for each component with information about your firmware files.
    - For a monolith package approach,update the INF file for the device.

-4. Update the SourceDisksFiles section and CopyFiles sections to reflect all the firmware files.
+4. Update the **SourceDisksFiles** and **CopyFiles** sections to reflect all the firmware files.

 <Just add the example>

-    > When the package(s) gets installed, teh OS replaces the %13% with the full path to the files before creating the registry values.
+**Note** When the package(s) gets installed, the OS replaces the `%13%` with the full path to the files before creating the registry values.
 Thus the driver able to enumerate the registry and identify all the firmware image and offer files.

 5. Specify device capabilities in the INF.